Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 Strategy Tip

-Target players who are winning or block hexes that you don't need!
+Target players who are ahead or block a hex you do not need.

 Part 7: Winning the Game